Chapter 1:

 So where are they?
 Where’s my welcoming party?

 “And the first quest is to kill the Demon Queen…?
-Are they really expecting a random programmer to do this?”
+Are they really expecting a washed-out programmer to do this?”

 If this works like Arcforge, then—

-I pressed on the sphere, and it immediately started glowing brightly, then increased in size until it became a palm-long knife.
-I still had many questions, but at least one thing was clear—I wasn’t going anywhere by just standing around these dead woods.
+I pressed on the sphere, and it immediately started glowing, then increased in size until it became a palm-long knife.
+Whether I would need to use this or not, I didn’t know.
+But at least one thing was clear—I wasn’t going anywhere by just standing around.

 Of course, as a developer of this game, I knew exactly what this was.

-It was the “debug tool”—more affectionately named the Debuggun.
+It was the absurd “debug tool”—more affectionately named the Debuggun.

 There was only one way to find out if this “Debuggun” was the real deal or not.
 I immediately pointed it at Yzara and switched the Debuggun into Appraisal Mode.
 This is what it said: